 over-the-counter.
-As with any medications, over-the-counter products should be used only with the advice of your child's pediatrician.
+As with any medications, over-the-counter products should be used only with the advice of your child's doctor.

 Antihistamines, the longest-established allergy medications, dampen the allergic reaction mainly by suppressing the effects of histamine (itching, swelling, and mucus production) in the tissues.
-For mild allergy symptoms, your pediatrician may recommend one of the antihistamines widely available over the counter.
+For mild allergy symptoms, your child's doctor may recommend one of the antihistamines widely available over-the-counter.
 Children who don't like to swallow tablets may prefer the medication in syrup, chewable, or melt-away form.

 In contrast to older antihistamines, which tend to make people sleepy, decongestants taken by mouth can cause stimulation.
 Children taking these medications may act hyper, feel anxious, have a racing heart, or find it difficult to get to sleep.
 Because of these possible side effects, it is best to avoid using long-term daily decongestants to control your child's nasal congestion, and instead, use another type of medication, such as a nasal corticosteroid spray.